Dietary advice for avoiding lactose

 There are two types of lactose intolerance: primary and secondary.

 Lactose cannot be broken down or absorbed without lactase.
 It will pass into the colon instead.
-In the colon it will be fermented which makes gas.
-Lactose also pulls water into the bowel, which is why it can also cause loose stools.
+In the colon it is fermented which makes gas.
+Lactose also pulls water into the bowel which is why it can also cause loose stools.

 Some people do not make the lactase enzyme but do not get bad symptoms.
 Other people can make the lactase enzyme but still have bad symptoms.
 Lactose may make you feel ill but it will not do any long-term harm or hurt your body.
 You need to work out how much lactose is right for you and your symptoms.